Table of Contents

 Depending on the age of your computer, you may need to access the settings through your computer’s control panel.

-All you will need to do is click on the start button or the windows key.
+All you must do is click on the start button or the Windows key.

 ALSO SEE: How To Mute Zoom